akavel/go-explorer-rescued/README.md

 ## Other plugins

-Go Explorder is compatible with [vim-go](https://github.com/fatih/vim-go).
+Go Explorer is compatible with [vim-go](https://github.com/fatih/vim-go).